redstone-finance/redstone-docs/docs/redstone-credora/methodologies/loans_pairs_with/rehypothecated_collateral/index.md

 - **Curator Adjustment:** Represents oversight and governance contribution from protocol DAOs or risk managers
 - **Guardian and Governance Adjustment:** Accounts for protocol-level risk management and decision-making quality

-## Final Market PSL
+## Final PSL

-The final ratings for each borrowable asset emerge from aggregating risk across all virtual markets where that asset is borrowed.
+The final ratings for each borrowable asset emerge from aggregating risk across all virtual loan pairs where that asset is borrowed.
 For USDC lenders, the rating reflects the weighted risk across all collateral types backing USDC borrows, adjusted for rehypothecation effects discovered in Step 2.

 This approach ensures that while protocols may operate as unified pools or interconnected vaults, the methodology can still provide asset-specific risk ratings that accurately reflect both direct exposure and systemic interconnection risks.